mbaze/bzpack/README.md

 * `E1`, `0`, `ffffffff` – Copy `E1 + 1` bytes from the offset `ffffffff` relative to the current output position.
 * `E1`, `1` – Copy the next `E1` bytes to the output.

 The compression algorithm will fail in the unlikely case of a literal exceeding the length of 255.
-Overall, E1R appears to be a slight improvement over E1X if there's structured data such as sprites or unrolled loops.
+Overall, E1R appears to be an improvement over E1X if there's structured data such as sprites or unrolled loops.

 Supported options: